glibin/gameminer-faq/README_en.md

 ## Where can I get a key for my crates?

-At this moment you only option is to buy them.
+At this moment your only option is to buy them.
 Here: [http://gameminer.ru/inventory/keys](http://gameminer.ru/inventory/keys) (1 key = 20 gold)

 ## How to open crate?

 Go to inventory: [http://gameminer.net/account/inventory](http://gameminer.net/account/inventory) Choose key, press «Use».
-Then choose crate, that you like.
-After opening you will see your loot from the crate.
-Crate and key will dissappear after use.
+Then choose the crate you like.
+After opening it you will see your loot from the crate.
+The crate and key will dissappear after use.

 ## How do I pass Crate /Stuff to another user?

 At this moment, there is no way to do that.
 But we promise to introduce Trade system by the end of August / mid-September.

-## What drops from crates?
-And what is it for?
+## What are the drops from crates?
+And what are they for?

 Gold, Coal, Curse, Blessing, Acid, Nickname Change, Title change, Paint for nickname, Paint for title, Game (Gift or key).
 **Gold/Coal** - Pretty self-еxplanatory.